 261 mm - 2018 vs 114 mm - 1997

-Life in Kuwait had come to a standstill for three days following the unusually heavy downpour .
+Life in Kuwait comes to a standstill for many days following the unusually heavy downpour .

 The deluge flooded tunnels, bridges and roads, and damaged buildings in residential areas and vehicles.